Leaping Forward, Slowing Down: Time in Prose

 Time can be a challenging aspect to master when writing in any genre.
 When should we slow down and dwell in a scene?
 When should we summarize and move rapidly through weeks, years, or decades?
 When should we go back in time to reveal and understand a character's motivation?
 How does the experience of time differ in a short story vs. a novel, or in memoir?

 This workshop will explore how writers bend time to create different narrative effects.
-We will read work by Tessa Hadley, Rachel Cusk, Sally Rooney, Toni Morrison, John Cheever and others, as well as look at examples from TV shows and films such as Ted Lasso, Atlanta, and The Lost Daughter.
+We will read work by Tessa Hadley, Rachel Cusk, Sally Rooney, Toni Morrison, John Cheever, and others.
 After the discussion, we'll work together on a long prompt, expanding and contracting time to see how we can effectively utilize it when telling our own stories.

 This class will take place using Zoom videoconferencing.
 About 15 minutes before your class is scheduled to begin, you'll receive an email from your instructor with a link to join the class meeting!

 Thanks to the excellent literary citizenship of our donors, scholarships are available for all GrubStreet classes.
 To apply, click the gray "APPLY FOR SCHOLARSHIP" button.
 In order to be considered for a scholarship, you must complete your application at least one week before the start date of a class.
 Please await our scholarship committee's decision before registering for the class.
 We cannot hold spots in classes, so the sooner you apply, the better.
 Scholarships cannot be applied retroactively.

 For more more detailed information about GrubStreet scholarships, including how to contribute to scholarship funds for other students, click here.

 - "Very Well-Organized"

 - In-Class Writing